sagunms/CarND-Behavioral-Cloning-P3/README.md

 ### Miscellaneous Files

 * `BehaviourCloning.ipynb` - Jupyter notebook for generating various stages of the project to assist during this writeup.
 Images produced from this notebook can also be found at output_images/*.png
 * `custom-data.zip` - Custom training data produced by driving in training mode of the Udacity simulator.
-Consists of frame-by-frame images and a text file containing information about timestamps, steering angles, etc. and the image file associated with that information.
+Consists of `IMG/` directory containing frame-by-frame `.jpg` images from left, centre and right cameras of the vehicle. `driving_log.csv` contains information that links the centre, left, right camera images for each frame with steering angle, throttle, brake, and speed information.
+This csv file is read with the help of pandas library during the training process.
+See `BehaviourCloning.ipynb` for details.
+Please refer to the instructions in the next section about how to extract the split zip archives `custom-data.z01` and `custom-data.z02`.
+* `carnd-simulator-macos.zip*` - Compressed CarND simulator app used to train and test the convolutional neural network for this project.
+Please refer to the instructions in the next section about how to extract the split zip archives `carnd-simulator-macos.zip.aa` and `carnd-simulator-macos.zip.ab`.

 ### Project Dependencies and Environment Setup